 - 54. Section 7 of Schedule 2 contains provisions relating to information requests.
-Under s 6N of the Act, the following kinds of information that relate to information requests in some way are credit information (and therefore retained within the credit reporting system): - a. statements that an information request has been made in relation to the individual by a credit provider, mortgage insurer or trade insurer (see s 6N(d) of the Act); and - b. the type and amount of consumer credit sought in an application in connection to which the relevant credit provider has made an information request (see s 6N(e) of the Act). - 55.
+Under section 6N of the Act, the following kinds of information that relate to information requests in some way are credit information (and therefore retained within the credit reporting system): - a. statements that an information request has been made in relation to the individual by a credit provider, mortgage insurer or trade insurer (see section 6N(d) of the Act); and - b. the type and amount of consumer credit sought in an application in connection to which the relevant credit provider has made an information request (see section 6N(e) of the Act). - 55.
 Subsection 7(2) of Schedule 2 provides that where the amount of credit sought in an application is unknown, credit information of the kind described in subsection 6N(e) of the Act that a credit reporting body may collect and disclose can include that an unspecified amount of credit was sought.
-Put another way, the fact that the amount of credit sought was unknown or incapable of being specified does not prevent the other information described in subsection 6N(e) of the Act from being collected and used as credit information.
+Put another way, the fact that the amount of credit sought was unknown or incapable of being specified does not prevent the other information.
 This could occur where, for instance, the individual applies for credit early in the overall process before they have determined the amount of credit they require. - 56.
 Subsection 7(2) of Schedule 2 is unchanged from the Previous Code.